 Under the Turkish taxation system, tax losses can be carried forward to offset against future taxable income for up to five years.
 Tax losses cannot be carried back to offset profits from prior years.
 There is no procedure for a final and definite agreement on tax assessments.
-Companies file their tax returns within four months following the end of the accounting year to which they relate.
-Tax returns and accounting records are open for five years from the beginning of the year that follows the date of filing during which time the tax authorities have the right to audit the tax returns, and the related accounting records on which they are based, and may issue reassessments based on their findings.

-Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2019 (Currency: Thousands of Turkish Lira (TL))
+Notes to the Consolidated Financial Statements As of and for the Year Ended 31 December 2020 (Currency: Thousands of Turkish Lira (TL))